 Judges sometimes require a psychiatric report on a parent before they will give them unsupervised contact with their child, although the parent can’t be forced to have the assessment.

-The costs of supervision (for example, the costs of paying a psychiatrist to supervise the contact) can potentially be met by the judge making a services order (see earlier in this chapter, “Services orders and support orders: monitoring and support from Oranga Tamariki”).
+The costs of supervision (for example, the costs of paying a psychiatrist to supervise the contact) can potentially be met by the judge making a services order (see: “Services orders and support orders: monitoring and support from Oranga Tamariki” above).

 Restraining orders: Preventing people having contact with the child

-A restraining order will prevent particular people named by the judge, perhaps one of the parents, having any contact with the child.
+A Restraining Order can prevent particular people named by the judge, for example, one of the parents, having any contact with the child.